nmoteki/aggregate_generator/README.md

 ### Prerequisites:
-  1. A C++ compiler supporting C++17 and openmp.
+  -A C++ compiler supporting C++17 and openmp.
 The author tested the code using the g++ version 7.3.0.
-  2. A C++ library for linear algebra "Eigen" with version 3.3.5 or newer.
+  -A C++ library for linear algebra "Eigen" with version 3.3.5 or newer.
 The author tested the code using the Eigen version 3.3.5.
-  3. An automated compilation and build system "CMake".
+  -An automated compilation and build system "CMake".
 The author tested the code using the CMake version 3.10.2.

 ### Usage: